joxad/zikobot/README.md

 - Rx
 - Realm (it seems it is a new DB that is going better, so need to test that)
 - Retrofit

+# Contributing

+Feel free to contribute to this project :) Pull request are welcome !